tiny-bow/notes/Asset System.md

 on init: catalog the assets available; do not load them into memory

 in editor mode: export asset catalog, diff asset catalog, export diff, etc

-3-way merge is out; it is insanely slow.

-we're going to go with a bethesda-style method here, and the alternative approach to alleviate mod conflicts will be to simply try to make data as granular as possible.

-*if and when* this breaks down with a particular asset type, we can re-evaluate.